jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 BTNS-420 can be extended in the future to allow for additional `ACTION` and `PARAM` options.

 This spec is a work in progress, and additional rules and notes will be added as spec is more clearly defined.

-BTNS `ACTION` `PARAMS` will not be considered finalized until `ACTIVATION_BLOCK` for the `ACTION` is reached.
+BTNS-420 `ACTION` `PARAMS` will not be considered finalized until `ACTIVATION_BLOCK` for the `ACTION` is reached.

 # Definitions
-- `token` - A token created via a `MINT` or `DEPLOY` `ACTION` `broadcast` transaction
+- `ACTIVATION_BLOCK` - A specific block height when a BTNS `ACTION` becomes usable
-- `broadcast` - A general purpose transaction type which allows broadcasting of a message to the Counterparty platform
 - `ACTION` - A specific type of command performed on a `token`
+- `ASSET` - A token created via a `issuance` transaction
+- `JSON` - A text-based way of representing JavaScript object literals, arrays, and scalar data
 - `PARAMS` - Parameters specified along with an `ACTION` command
+- `broadcast` - A general purpose transaction type which allows broadcasting of a message to the Counterparty platform
+- `counterparty` - A token platform on Bitcoin (BTC) which was created in 2014 ([counterparty.io](https://counterparty.io))
+- `issuance` - A transaction type which allows for creation of `ASSET` and issuing of supply on the Counterparty platform
-- `ACTIVATION_BLOCK` - A specific block height when a BTNS `ACTION` becomes usable
+- `token` - A token created in the BTNS via a `MINT` or `ISSUE` `ACTION` `broadcast` transaction

 # Specification